LizaDakhova/gradio-demo/README.md

 Gradio library demonstration

 [Gradio](https://gradio.app/)
+___
+Gradio is a powerful tool that is used to create machine learning model user interfaces.
+It is a python package that is perfectly compatible with several machine learning frameworks such as PyTorch and TensorFlow.
+It can also be used to create UIs around arbitrary general-purpose Python scripts.

+The popularity of Gradio is increasing rapidly.
+It is being used by machine learning labs at large companies like Cisco and Amazon, as well as academic settings like Stanford medicine.

 **Pros:**
 * Gradio offers several customizable UI components that are optimized for machine learning models.
 For example, Gradio provides easy-to-use drag-and-drop image classification that is highly optimized for the user.